 - You will need to turn off your headlights when you come in and keep them off during the movie.
 This includes interior car lights as well.

 - Bring bug spray and cash.

 - Only cash is accepted at the box office

 - Visa and MasterCard are accepted at the snack bar

 - Arrive EARLY!!

-The drive-in is a summer tradition.
+Bengie’s Drive-In Theatre is a new summer tradition for our family.
 Head to Bengies to experience this rite of summer fun with your family!

 Bengies Drive In Theater is located only 25-minutes from Baltimore where there are lots more fun things to do.
 Bengies is certainly a fun way to wrap up the night after a day in Baltimore!